razorsec/rubyserver/README.md

 # rubyserver
 Razorsedge Research Corporation.

-This is a new commit based on test data from John Hopkind
+This is a new commit based on test data from John Hopkins